yandex-cloud/docs/en/storage/pricing.md

 {% endif %}

-^3^ The minimum billable period of ice-cold storage is 12 months{% if product == "yandex-cloud" %} (except storage until September 1, 2022){% endif %}.
+^3^ The minimum billable period of ice storage is 12 months{% if product == "yandex-cloud" %} (except storage until September 1, 2022){% endif %}.
 If you delete an object that was stored less than 12 months, the balance of the cost is charged after deletion.

 {% if product == "yandex-cloud" %}